LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 --------

 In the code below you can see the structure of pipeline which we need for this use case.
 The important part is the ``self.build()`` method where its parameters are the single components of the pipeline.
-Do not forget that every requires both source and sink to function correctly.
+Do not forget that every pipeline requires both source and sink to function correctly.
 ::
     class SamplePipeline(bspump.Pipeline):